-If you filed for divorce, mediation is, more than likely, coming your way.
+If you filed for divorce, family court mediation is, more than likely, coming your way.
 And that’s a good thing.
 Regardless of whether or not you’ve retained counsel, courts very often order mediation before you’re allowed to set the case for final hearing.

 Another form of mediation is when parties represent themselves in court and go to a mediator to resolve the issues in their lawsuit.
 This form of mediation may be useful in solving issues for the parties, and in resolving the lawsuit.
 Where we see a difficulty with this type of mediation is parties often don’t understand that a mediator is neither their judge nor their lawyer.
 You are not arguing your case to this mediator, and this mediator is not going to give you legal advice.

 The most successful form of mediation, used to resolve big and small issues, results in order from the judge.
 In this type of mediation, lawyers lay out the positions for the mediator who works with both parties to resolve the issues, one by one.

 This last form of mediation can save a client money, often substantial sums of money.
 Even if the mediation lasts all day, clients will spend much less than if their case goes to a hearing.
 Additionally, they structure their settlement to meet the needs of both parents, and their kids, rather than allowing a judge to fashion one which most likely fits the needs of no one.

 It’s always best to have solid legal representation with you at mediation.
 Mediation may be your best opportunity to resolve the case.
 Also, you don’t want to squander that opportunity by walking in there without the advice of your lawyer.

 The mediator is not your advocate, and cannot give you legal advice, so questions you may have, such as, “what should I do?” and, “should I take this offer?” will necessarily go unanswered.

 Lawyers protect their clients in mediation in many ways, including the following: